-A Qualified Inspector shall conduct regular site inspections for the implementation of this SWPPP through final stabilization of the Project Site.
-Inspections shall occur at an interval of once every seven calendar days unless greater than five acres of soil is disturbed at any one time or if the Project Site directly discharges to a 303(d)-waterbody segment or is located in one of the watersheds listed in Appendix C of GP-0-20-001, in which inspections shall occur at least twice per every seven calendar days.
+A Qualified Inspector shall conduct regular (daily) site inspections from the implementation of this SWPPP through final stabilization of the Project Site.
+The Project directly discharges to a 303(d) waterbody segment, therefore SWPPP inspections shall occur at an interval of at least two inspections every seven calendar days.
 The two inspections shall be separated by a minimum of two full calendar days.
 Written authorization from the NYSDEC representative is required prior to disturbance of greater than five acres.
 If a portion of the Project Site is permanently stabilized, inspections can cease in that area as long as the condition has been documented by amending the SWPPP.